The Suitcase Royale

-The Suitcase Royale is a theatre-comedy ensemble from Melbourne, Australia, composed of Joseph O'Farrell, Miles O'Neil and Glen Walton.
+The Suitcase Royale is a theatre-comedy ensemble from Melbourne, Australia, composed of Joseph O'Farrell, Miles O'Neil, and Glen Walton.
+The group started in 2004 and has since created several major shows, and toured both in Australia and internationally.
+They have also won several awards.

+Career history

+Joseph O'Farrell, Miles O'Neil, and Glen Walton met at Deakin University in 2002 while undertaking a creative arts degree in theatre.
+O'Neil has said that they started out as a folk music band, and just made a theatre show as a sideline, to fill a double bill for the Melbourne Fringe Festival.

 The trio employ a knocked-together aesthetic and play live rag'n'bone music to frame their self-coined "junkyard theatre".

-The group started in 2004 and has since created six major shows, undertaken eight international tours, and has extensively toured the Australian theatre scene.
-They have recorded one self-titled album, released in 2010.
-They are the recipients of the Best Performance Award, Melbourne Fringe Festival (2004); the Golden Gibbo Award, Melbourne Comedy Festival (2008); and the awards for Innovation and Excellence, Green Room Awards (2010).
-In 2010 they were nominated in the Innovation category of the Total Theatre Awards at the Edinburgh Fringe Festival for 'The Ballad of Backbone Joe'.

-Career history

-O'Farrell, O'Neil and Walton met at Deakin University in 2002 while undertaking a Creative Arts degree in theatre.
-“We started out as a folk band,” O’Neil has said.
-“We only made a theatre show on the side to fill in a double bill for the Melbourne Fringe Festival.
-We ended up being a lot better at making theatre, at that time, than we were at making music, and the theatre thing took off.”

 Shows

 Felix Listens to the World

 The show was devised by the boys in their final year at Deakin University drama school in 2004.
 At that stage they thought of themselves as a band but friends preparing a contemporary dance performance asked them to make up the second part of a double bill at the Melbourne Fringe Festival, where the show went on to win the Best Performance Award.
 The ensemble toured the Canadian Fringe circuit from May to September 2004 and performed Felix at four festivals: Montreal, Ottawa, Winnipeg and Edmonton.
 The Montreal Gazette described the show as "theatrical genius"; and the boys' favourite quote was "Wallace & Gromit meets David Lynch".
 Felix returned to Australia and was performed as part of the Melbourne International Arts Festival 2004.
 Through 2005 it was performed at the Adelaide Fringe Festival, Lanfrachis Memorial Discothèque and Perth Awesome Festival.
 It was later put to rest at the International Figurentheater-Festival in Erlangen, Germany, May 2009.